dominictarr/your-web-app-is-bloated/README.md

-# your web app is boated
+# your web app is bloated

 using firefox's memory snapshot tool,
 I measured the heap usage of a variety of web apps.